bitwarden/help/_articles/features/auto-fill-browser.md

 {% image autofill/disable-counter-badge.png Disable Badge Counter %}
 {% endcallout %}

 Simply clicking on the Vault item inside the Browser Extension **Tab** view will auto-fill login information to the detected input fields.

-There are a few alternative auto-fill options for Browser Extensions.
-In all cases (except [manually](#manually-auto-fill)):
-- The Browser Extension must be unlocked for the auto-fill functionality to operate.
-- In cases where a web page or service has **multiple** Login items with relevant URIs, it will auto-fill the last-used Login.
+In cases where a web page or service has **multiple** Login items with relevant URIs, it will auto-fill the last-used Login.

 ## Using the Context-Menu